Klamathon smoke impacts Klamath Falls - KOBI-TV NBC5 / KOTI-TV NBC2

-“The Klamathon fire is bringing a lot of smoke into our area.”
-Notes Jim Carey, Air Quality Specialist with the Klamath County Health Department.
+“The Klamathon fire is bringing a lot of smoke into our area,” said Jim Carey, Air Quality Specialist with the Klamath County Health Department.

-Ramona Quinn of Klamath County Environmental Health adds that conditions are being monitored closely.
+Ramona Quinn of Klamath County Environmental Health added that conditions are being monitored closely.
 “We’ve had a few times when we have been in the ‘unhealthy for sensitive groups’ categories.”

-Sheriff Kaber says a forest contract Deputy has been assigned to the area.
-“However, in this case, we think there’s a lot of natural barriers it would have to cross to actually threaten any residences in Klamath County.”
+Sheriff Kaber said a forest contract deputy has been assigned to the area.
+He added, “However, in this case, we think there’s a lot of natural barriers it would have to cross to actually threaten any residences in Klamath County.”

-But, Ramona Quinn points out that smoke from the fire could pose a threat to some people.
+But, Ramona Quinn pointed out that smoke from the fire could pose a threat to some people.
 “Young people, people over 65, people with heart conditions, people with asthma.”

 You can find out air quality conditions in your area here: oregonsmoke.blogspot.com